ForsakenX/forsaken-libs-mingw32/README.md

 Be carefull running ./configure cause it will destroy the custom changes that were required to make the libraries build.

-When tweaking the make files make sure you use mingw binaries.
+When tweaking the make files make sure you use the mingw binaries to build.

 Some examples: